unpoly/unpoly2-slides/slides.md

 Unpoly 2 emits a new event `up:fragment:loaded` when the server responds with the HTML, before the HTML is used to [change a fragment](/up.render).

 Event listeners may call `event.preventDefault()` on an `up:fragment:loaded` event to prevent any changes to the DOM and browser history.
-This is useful to detect an entirely different page layout (like a maintenance page or fatal server error) which should be open with a full page load:
+This is useful to detect an entirely different page layout (like a maintenance page or fatal server error) which should be open with a full page load.

+---

 ```js
 up.on('up:fragment:loaded', (event) => {